 3. Add dry ingredients.
 Add flour, baking powder, and salt alternately with the milk, about ⅓ of each at a time, mixing between additions just until combined.
 You don’t want to overmix the cake batter at this point because that’s what creates a more dry, dense cake.

 1. Flavor.
-Remove 1 cup of batter to a medium bowl.
+Remove 1 cup of batter to a medium bowl (it’s okay if you use a little more than that – I just eyeball it usually).
 In a separate, microwave-safe bowl, melt the chocolate in short bursts in the microwave, stirring every 20 seconds, until smooth.
 Pour the melted chocolate into the yellow cake batter, stirring to combine.

 1. Swirl.
 Divide the batter evenly between the two prepared round pans, then dollop spoonfuls of the chocolate batter on top, swirling the two batters together with a knife.